TeMont/D-/README.md

 # X-lang
 Compiled programming language created with support of basic features.
-The compiler is made using NASM & GoLink.
+The compiler is made using NASM & gcc Linker.

 # done
 - [X] Variables